brajeshwar/brajeshwar.github.io/_posts/2005/2005-03-17-why-outlook-is-preferred-by-business-professionals.md

----
-layout: post
-title: Why Outlook is preferred by Business Professionals?
+# Why Outlook is preferred by Business Professionals?
----

 On the afternoon of 15th March, 2005, I was at the Mumbai Domestic Airport to leave for Bangalore, I had about half an hour before I finally boarded the craft, so I flipped open my Notebook to do a last minute mail-check, things to do, task at hand and appointments for the next 24-48 hrs.